-Safeguarding - to ensure we adopt the highest standards of conservation in our collection management; work in partnership to preserve and protect our built historic environment; and document our living history for posterity.
+Secure our shared heritage - ensuring that we adopt the highest standards of conservation in our collection management; work in partnership to preserve and protect our built historic environment; and document our living history for posterity.

-Advocacy - to champion our role as custodians of heritage and communicate the vital importance of our heritage to all.
+Advocate for our shared heritage - championing our roles as custodians of heritage and communicating the vital importance of our heritage, including the Welsh language, to all.